Q.1. (a) Due to which property of metals is metallic foils prepared?

 Metals like Na, Ca, Mg, Al etc, which are high up in the activity series are electropositive elements and possess a high affinity for oxygen.
 So their oxides are very much stable and cannot be reduced with common reducing agents like carbon.
 So carbon reduction process cannot be applied to prepare these metals.
 They can only be prepared by electrolytic reduction of their fused chlorides or oxides.Q.21.
 State briefly how you will extract iron from its ore.
 Draw a neat and labelled diagram.
 Write all the chemical reactions involved in it.

-The concentration of haematite or is done by the method of hydraulic washing.
+The concentration of haematite ore is done by the method of hydraulic washing.
 The ore is spilt into small pieces and then washed in a stream of water to remove sand, clay.
-In this way ,a fairly concentrated ore is obtained and usually there is no need of any further concentration.2.
+In this way, a fairly concentrated ore is obtained and usually, there is no need for any further concentration.2.
 Calcination

 The washed iron ore is then strongly heated in the absence of air to expel water sticking to it.3.
 Reduction